syllog1sm/redshift/README.md

+# Redshift #

-redshift is a natural-language syntactic dependency parser.
+Redshift is a natural-language syntactic dependency parser.
 The current release features fast and accurate parsing, but requires the text to be pre-processed.
 Future releases will integrate tokenisation and part-of-speech tagging, and have special features for parsing informal text.